CsillaFarkas/ParetoPick-R/README.md

 # Unclear
 * AHP
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all
-  * unclear how to best normalise data, currently scaled to between 0 and 1 using the old dataset as anchor
+  * normalising for weighting the dataframe relies on scaling to between 0 and 1 using the old dataset as anchor

 # Missing/Nice to have
-* sliders with actual values instead of scaled values?
 * cluster tab sometimes requires a lot of clicking around but users will figure it out

 * Play around tab